Hardiness zones

 Watering: Give sugar bush infrequent deep irrigations in low elevation desert area landscapes for best response.
 In higher elevation landscapes, no supplemental water is needed.

-Pruning: Prune lightly infrequently and only as needed to maintain a natural shape.
-Sugar bush does not respond well to significant crown reduction or canopy thinning.
+Pruning: Prune lightly and infrequently and only as needed to maintain a natural shape.
+Sugar bush DOES NOT respond well to significant crown reduction, canopy thinning, or shearing.
+Ergo, 'hort clods' are not welcome!

 Propagation: Mostly by seed, soak seeds in warm water (slowly allowed to cool) for at least one day before sowing; some heeled semihardwood cuttings in summer and root cuttings in winter.